-Note 2: Sfund International Investment Fund Management Limited holds 139,200,000 shares.
-Sfund International Investment Fund Management Limited is wholly-owned by Guangzhou Huiyin Tianye Equity Investment Fund Management Co., Ltd., which is owned as to 95% by Guangzhou Technology Financial Innovation Investment Holdings and as to 5% by Guangzhou Industry Investment Fund Management Co., Ltd..
-Guangzhou Technology Financial Innovation Investment Holdings is in turn whollyowned by Guangzhou Industry Investment Fund Management Co., Ltd., which is wholly-owned by People's Government of Guangzhou Municipality.
+- 1. Based on the filing information from the disclosure of interests form, the interests in 360,000,000 Shares included 139,200,000 Shares were interest in shares and derivative interests in 220,800,000 Shares which were unlisted physically settled equity derivatives.
+SFund International Investment Fund Management Limited is wholly-owned by Guangzhou Huiyin Tianye Equity Investment Fund Management Co., Ltd., which is owned as to 95% by Guangzhou Technology Financial Innovation Investment Holdings Ltd. and as to 5% by Guangzhou Industry Investment Fund Management Co., Ltd. Guangzhou Technology Financial Innovation Investment Holdings Ltd. is wholly-owned by Guangzhou Industry Investment Fund Management Co., Ltd. is wholly-owned by Guangzhou City Construction Investment Group Limited. - 2.
+Plus Value International Limited is wholly-owned by Mr. Lai Leong.
+By virtue of the SFO, Mr. Lai Leong is deemed to be interested in the Shares held by Plus Value International Limited.

-Save as disclosed above, as at 31 December 2017, no person, other than the Directors and Chief Executive of the Company, whose interests are set out in the section headed "Directors' and Chief Executive's Interests and Short Positions in shares and Underlying Shares and Debentures of the Company" above, had registered an interest or short position in the shares or underlying shares of the Company that was required to be recorded pursuant to Section 336 of the SFO.
+Save as disclosed above, as at 31 December 2018, no person, other than the Directors and Chief Executive of the Company, whose interests are set out in the section headed "Directors' and Chief Executive's Interests and Short Positions in shares and Underlying Shares and Debentures of the Company" above, had registered an interest or short position in the shares or underlying shares of the Company that was required to be recorded pursuant to Section 336 of the SFO.